aspiwack/routes/Octopath Traveler/Alfyn Glitched.md

   - Light Soulstone (M) (if we killed Russell (no Cait), then need ~500 extra damage, Blizzard x3 from Cyrus does the trick)
 - Inquire (Zeph): Sleepweed
-- Shop: Injurious Seed x11
+- Shop (unless caitless advanced): Injurious Seed x11

 # Traveling